Order our Rugged Waterproof Pigeon River Country Map.

-Pigeon Bridge is located near the bridge across the Pigeon River on Sturgeon Valley road.
+Pigeon Bridge Campground is located near the bridge across the Pigeon River on Sturgeon Valley road.
 This ten-site campground has easy access for visitors and offers hiking, cross-country skiing, and trout fishing in the crystal clear Pigeon River.
 It can accommodate large camping rigs and is the trailhead for the Shingle Mill Pathway and the High Country Pathway.
 A hand pump water well is available on site.

-This campground is located on the banks of the Pigeon River about one mile from the Forest Headquarters.
+Pigeon River Campground is located on the banks of the Pigeon River about one mile from the Forest Headquarters.
 This 19-site campground has an excellent flowing well, excellent brown, rainbow and brook trout fishing, and has ample space for larger rigs.
 The Shingle Mill and High Country Pathways run through this campground.
 Other activities include hunting, blueberry picking, wildflower and wildlife viewing, cross-country skiing and snowshoeing.

-Pine Grove is situated among a mature stand of white and red pine.
+Pine Grove Campground is situated among a mature stand of white and red pine.
 This remote six-site campground provides a quiet haven for those seeking solitude on the Pigeon River with its good trout fishing opportunities.
 The High Country Pathway runs through this northernmost campground of the PRC making it a popular spot for trail users.

-This ten-site campground overlooks picturesque Round Lake and is located in a mature stand of large red and white pine that provides a thick bed of pine needles on which to pitch a tent.
+Round Lake Campground overlooks picturesque Round Lake and is located in a mature stand of large red and white pine that provides a thick bed of pine needles on which to pitch a tent.
 Round Lake is unproductive for sport fishing; however, children may enjoy teasing the small sunfish with a hook and line.
 Excellent blueberry and huckleberry picking is available in the Round Lake area.
 You can pick up the High Country Pathway right from the campground, plus it is a good area to catch a glimpse of turkey or elk.